From Plate to Pillow: Exploring the Impact of Food Allergies on Sleep Patterns

 Understanding Food Allergies

 Approximately 33 million Americans suffer from allergies.
-Food allergies occur when the immune system mistakenly identifies certain foods as harmful invaders, triggering an immune response.
-This immune response can manifest in symptoms like digestive disturbances, skin rashes, respiratory issues, even anaphylaxis in severe cases.
+Food allergies occur when the immune system mistakenly identifies certain foods as harmful, triggering immune responses such as digestive disturbances, skin rashes, respiratory issues, and in severe cases, anaphylaxis.
+Common allergens include nuts, shellfish, dairy, eggs, soy, wheat, and certain fruits and vegetables.

 The Link Between Food Allergies and Sleep